 This course meets the All-University Core Curriculum (AUCC) requirements for Intermediate Writing (Category 1A) and is approved under gtPathways in the content area of Intermediate Writing (GT-CO2).

 SAT verbal/critical reading score of 600 or above, or ACT COMPOSITE score of 26 or above, or completion of the Directed Self-Placement Survey, or Composition Placement Essay (score of 3, 4, or 5), or CO 130 (Academic Writing).

 Compliance for meeting the course prerequisite will be checked.

 See textbook information for your section at the end of the course description above.

 Nancy Wright received a B.A. in French from the University of Vermont, an M.F.A. in creative writing from Eastern Washington University, and an M.A. in teaching from Marquette University.
 She teaches composition courses at CSU, and has been teaching writing for nearly 20 years.
 She enjoys working with young writers at all levels and, when she has a spare moment, writing her own poetry and fiction.

 B.A., English Education, Fort Lewis College; M.A., English Rhetoric & Composition, Colorado State University.

 Professor Hickey teaches college writing courses - CO150, CO300, and CO150 online.
-She has been teaching writing at CSU since 2009, and she also coordinates the CSU English Department Internship Program.
+She has been teaching writing at CSU since 2009.